Patrick Ogwang: Covidex

 In 2020, when a visiting American professor contracted COVID-19 in Uganda, Ogwang modified a concoction that he had been developing to treat viral mouth ulcers.
 He gave it to the American to drop into his nostrils several times a day.
 Prior research had shown that the mixture had antiviral properties.
 The visitor made a full recovery in short order.
-A colleague of the guest professor who had traveled with him to Uganda also fell ill with COVID-19 and was also helped, without having to be admitted.
+A colleague of the guest professor who had traveled with him to Uganda also fell ill with COVID-19 and was helped too, without having to be admitted.

-In May/June 2021, when the delta variant of the COVID-19 made its entry into Uganda, Ogwang shared his anti-COVID-19 nasal drops with some family members and close friends and they all got better.
+In May/June 2021, when the delta variant of COVID-19 made its entry into Uganda, Ogwang shared his anti-COVID-19 nasal drops with some family members and close friends, and they all got better.
 Then Ogwang himself came down with COVID-19.
 He used his medicine, which he calls Covidex, to heal himself.
-After he had about 10 documented cases, he approached the National Drug Authority and was awarded a temporary emergency license while he arranged full clinical trials.
-Medical practitioners may use Covidex along with other treatment regimens, since Covidex is known to have anti-viral properties.
+After he had about 10 documented cases,he approached the National Drug Authority and was awarded a temporary emergency license while he arranged full clinical trials.
+Medical practitioners may use Covidex along with other treatment regimens since Covidex is known to have antiviral properties.